Bee-Mar/mmpm/README.md

 ## Future State of Affairs

-In the not-to-distant future, `.deb` releases of this package will be available for download, simplifying installation.
+In the not-to-distant future, `.deb` releases of this package will be available for download, simplifying the installation.

 ## Potential Problems